-To assess the reliability of power systems that incorporate wind energy with small hydropower plants, this article aims to evaluate their impact on system reliability $\frac{[46]}{.}$ Numerous stochastic computational methods for analyzing fuzzy systems have been introduced $\frac{[47]}{.}$ Due to the increasing prevalence of wind and solar generators, traditional reliability evaluation methods are inadequate because of the intermittency and uncertainty of these resources.
-As a result, new approaches have been introduced $\frac{[48]}{.}$ In both qualitative and quantitative research, fault trees are commonly employed to analyze the unreliability issues associated with the integration of electric vehicles and renewable energy sources into the power grid, this article proposes an innovative reliability-oriented approach.
-This approach utilizes a novel incentive-based fuzzy fault tree analysis to resolve practical reliability investigation challenges associated with solar-wind-electric vehicle-connected power systems $\frac{[50]}{.}$ It is applied to derive different reliability indices and assess the probabilities of top event failures under varying loads.
+To assess the reliability of power systems that incorporate wind energy with small hydropower plants, this article aims to evaluate their impact on system reliability [46].
+Numerous stochastic computational methods for analyzing fuzzy systems have been introduced [4.7].
+Due to the increasing prevalence of wind and solar generators, traditional reliability evaluation methods are inadequate due to the intermittency and uncertainty of these resources.
+As a result, new approaches have been introduced $\frac{[48]}{2}$.
+In both qualitative and quantitative research, fault trees are commonly employed to analyze the unreliability of electrical or mechanical systems [4.9].
+To overcome these challenges and address the reliability issues associated with the integration of electric vehicles and renewable energy sources into the power grid, this article proposes an innovative reliability-oriented approach.
+This approach utilizes a novel incentive-based fuzzy fault tree analysis to resolve practical reliability investigation challenges associated with solar-wind-electric vehicleconnected power systems ^[50].
+It is applied to derive different reliability indices and assess the probabilities of top event failures under varying loads.